Aayushjn/ViaSight/README.md

 # ViaSight

 ViaSight is an accessibility Android launcher meant for visually challenged individuals.
 Its purpose is to allow such individuals to use their smartphones in a similar way to others by employing _sensory substitution_.

+Sensory substitution is done here by providing different vibration patterns.
+Each pattern holds a different purpose.
+It helps train the user to rely on haptic feedback during certain events.
+These events (in case of the app) are incoming notifications, positive TTS responses and negative TTS responses.

 It has support for swipe gestures:
 * Swipe up to enable voice commands (as mentioned below)